Should You Keep Taking Those Fish Oil And Vitamin D Pills?

 But you can't decide yes or no on vitamin D supplements on the basis of these findings, because they didn't take into account the benefits of vitamin D together with calcium for bone health.

 Vitamin D has historically and traditionally been considered important for bone health.
-We know inadequate levels of vitamin D are associated with problems like less calcium absorption, less bone formation and in extreme cases, more fractures.
+We know inadequate levels of vitamin D are associated with problems like less calcium absorption, less bone formation and, in extreme cases, more fractures.

 Should people who don't get a lot of sunlight or people who have darker skin be worried about their vitamin D levels?

-Bess Dawson-Hughes: If you don't have adequate vitamin D levels, then you need to make sure you get what the Institute of Medicine recommends, which is 600-800 international units per day [for adults, depending on age].
+Dawson-Hughes: If you don't have adequate vitamin D levels, then you need to make sure you get what the Institute of Medicine recommends, which is 600-800 international units per day [for adults, depending on age].
 Most people cannot get that in their diet because vitamin D is in very few foods, such as fatty fish and egg yolks.
-And, of course, in the winter time you make very little vitamin D because there's less sunlight.
+And, of course, in the wintertime you make very little vitamin D because there's less sunlight.

 For people at high risk of vitamin D deficiency, it's recommended they do have vitamin D levels measured and they take supplements to bring vitamin D levels up to what the guidelines recommend.